Hurley Priory: Surviving buildings

-The long narrow nave of the priory church survives and is used as the Hurley parish church.
+The long narrow nave of the priory church survives and is used as the Hurley parish church, dedicated to St Mary the Virgin.
 It has mainly Norman windows and doorways.
 To the north, the range of buildings containing the frater or monastic dining hall is incorporated into a private house.
 A probable monastic circular dovecote and a nearby larger barn, both to the west of the church, date from the early 14th century.
+The dovecote is Grade I listed, while the church, cloisters and barn are all Grade II* listed.

-The Abbey's former hostelry or guesthouse is incorporated into the Olde Bell Inn, one of the oldest still-working inns in Britain.
+The Abbey's former hostelry or guesthouse is incorporated into the Grade II* listed Olde Bell Inn, one of the oldest still-working inns in Britain.